We take a multi-pronged approach to cultural heritage protection, which includes:

 • The documentation and monitoring of archaeological site damage and risk

-• The co-creation of a sustainable framework and engagement programme that will enable local heritage professionals to engage key stakeholders in cultural heritage protection
+• The co-creation of a sustainable framework and engagement programme that will enable heritage professionals to engage key stakeholders in cultural heritage protection

 Documentation and Monitoring of Archaeological Sites

 Only when we understand the nature and extent of past damage and current and future threats, can we devise effective strategies of protection and damage control/limitation.
-A central pillar of the proposed project, is therefore, the monitoring of archaeological sites and other physical cultural heritage for existing damage and current as well as future risks.
+A central pillar of this project, is therefore, the monitoring of archaeological sites and other physical cultural heritage for existing damage and current as well as future risks.

-Following training in Iraq and Glasgow, the project’s Cultural Heritage Monitoring Officer, Nawzad Latif, has been monitoring archaeological sites and documenting past damage and future risks to archaeological in the Garmian region of southern Suleymaniyah using a combination of satellite-based monitoring, aerial photography and on-the-ground site visits.
+Following training in Iraq and Glasgow, the project’s Cultural Heritage Monitoring Officer, Nawzad Latif, has been monitoring archaeological sites and documenting past damage and future risks to archaeological sites in the Garmian region of southern Suleymaniyah using a combination of satellite-based monitoring, aerial photography and on-the-ground site visits.